haknsahn/authorRecognizer/README.md

 Once the training and test sets are ready, the one thing needs to be done is to run `author_recognizer.py` script (Both python2 and python3 can be used.).

-`python author_recognizer.py [-r| -ns] training_path test_path`
+`python author_recognizer.py [-r| -c | -ns] training_path test_path`

 There are two optional and two positional arguments :

+-r (result) 		: Does not prints the results of the recognizer.

--r (result) 		: Prints the result of the recognizer.
-(If parent directories of the articles are named as authors' names, it gives rational results.)
+-c(comparison)		: Prints the results of the recognizer with authors of the document.
+(If parent directories of the articles are named as authors' names, it gives rational results.
+If this is in process, then does not print the results.)

 -ns (nostatistics) 	: Does not print the statistics about recognition process.